In the beginning, if you wanted to be a digital artist, getting a big bulky drawing tablet was your only choice.

 - Lightweight and Portable

-Where iPads are all in one device which can be used for multiple tasks, Wacom Cintiqs are application specific devices made specifically for artists.
-Its design, features and accessories are carefully made to provide a superior drawing experience to digital artists and make their tasks easier.
+Its design, features, and accessories are carefully made to provide a superior drawing experience to digital artists and make their tasks easier.

 Cintiqs devices are just a screen with digitizer support without any extra bells and whistles.
-They come in different sizes which ranges from 13 inches to 32 inches.
+They come in different sizes which range from 13 inches, all the way up to 32 inches.